 What is most special about LGBT+ sport is that it offers a safe and welcoming environment for homosexuals to practice their sport.
 In any case, in every case we practice sports not just to compete, but to share an experience with a community.

 In certain sports, there are events that, due largely to homophobia and prejudice about gender roles, are not found outside the LGBT+ sport.
 For example, men’s synchronized swimming has still to be accepted in many countries and at the international level.
-Same-sex pairs in bodybuilding, dance sport, and figure skating are found only at LGBT+ sports events.
+Same-sex pairs in bodybuilding, dance sport, and figure skating are found only at LGBTQ+ sports events.

 If you’re going to have Gay Games, why can't there be “straight games?”